Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Hybrid quantum-classical methods for excited states

 For sufficiently large positive values $\beta_j$, this is equivalent to minimizing the energy of the $K$-th excited state $E_K(\bd{\theta}_K) =\bra{\psi_K(\bd{\theta}_K)} \hat H \ket{\psi_K(\bd{\theta}_K)}$ subject to the constraint that the minimizer is orthogonal to the states $\ket{\psi_0(\bd{\theta}_0)}$,\ldots, $\ket{\psi_{K-1}(\bd{\theta}_{K-1})}$.
 The $K$-th eigenstate becomes the ground state of the respective effective Hamiltonian \eqref{eq:VQD}.
 While there are ways to determine the magnitude of the penalty terms $\beta_0,\ldots,\beta_{K-1}$, leading to faster convergence in the optimization of $\bd{\theta}$ \cite{PhysRevResearch.3.013197}, VQD requires in addition all an\-s\"atze $\ket{\psi_j(\bd{\theta}_j)}$ to be sufficiently expressive.
 As a result, a progressive accumulation of errors seems to be unavoidable, especially for the calculation of highly excited states.
 In a rather similar fashion, the orthogonal state reduction VQE (OSRVE) computes the $K$-th state by eliminating contributions of the lower eigenstates \cite{OSRVE}.
 Instead of requiring penalty terms, OSRVE enforces orthogonality through auxiliary qubits that are added to the circuit.
 Yet, in complete analogy to VQD, OSRVE requires $K$ rounds of optimization to compute the $K$ energetically lowest eigenenergies and the numerical predictability deteriorates as $K$ increases.

 In contrast to VQD and OSRVE, SSVQE in its original form seeks in a first step just the subspace spanned by the first $K$ eigenstates.
 This is realized in practice through the following \emph{state-a\-ve\-rage} calculation.
 One chooses $K$ initial orthogonal states $\ket{\phi_0},\ldots,\ket{\phi_{K-1}}$, which are then rotated through a unitary $U(\bd{\theta})$ in order to minimize their energy average.
-This ``de\-mo\-cratic'' distribution of those states results in the corresponding cost function \cite{PhysRevResearch.1.033062,Yalouz_2021,PhysRevA.107.052423}:
+This ``de\-mo\-cratic'' distribution of states results in the corresponding cost function \cite{PhysRevResearch.1.033062,Yalouz_2021,PhysRevA.107.052423}: $\mathcal{L}(\bd{\theta})=\sum^{K-1}_{j=0} \bra{\phi_j}U^\dagger(\bd{\theta}) \hat{H} U(\bd{\theta})\ket{\phi_j}$.
 While the orthogonality of various optimized $U(\bd{\theta}^\ast)\ket{\phi_j}$ is guaranteed, these individual states are optimal only \emph{on average}.
-Indeed, since all states possess equal weight, the cost function \eqref{ssveqcost} is invariant under unitary rotations among them.
-Hence, an additional optimization scheme within this subspace is necessary to extract the individual eigenstates.
+Indeed, since all states possess equal weight, this cost function is invariant under unitary rotations among them.
+Hence, an additional optimization (classical) scheme within this subspace is necessary to extract the individual eigenstates.
 An advanced variant of SSVQE assigns \emph{distinct} weights $w_j$ to the subspace states in order to make these supplementary optimization stages obsolete.
-Then, the generalization of the Rayleigh-Ritz variational principle to ensemble states with spectrum $\bd{w} = (w_0,\ldots,w_{K-1})$, where $w_j > w_{j+1}$ \cite{PhysRevA.37.2809}, guarantees that the energy expectation of the energies is bounded from below by the weighted sum of the eigenenergies,
+Then, the generalization of the Rayleigh-Ritz variational principle to ensemble states with spectrum $\bd{w} = (w_0,\ldots,w_{K-1})$, where $w_j > w_{j+1}$ \cite{PhysRevA.37.2809}, guarantees that the energy expectation is bounded from below by the weighted sum of the eigenenergies,